 Unless you are fortunate enough to be in the highlands then the heat and particularly humidity can be stifling and downright debilitating.
 You simply cannot drink too much water on your trip and rehydration sachets are recommended at least once a day as course.

-In the last 30 years Borneo has suffered some of the highest rates of deforestation in the world and despite some best efforts of a few it does look like this process will end soon.
-Fortunately its size and remoteness has so far spared some fantastic areas and Adventure Alternative is actively supporting some grassroots community tourism and education programs, some of which the trips visit en-route.
+In the last 30 years Borneo has suffered some of the highest rates of deforestation in the world and despite some best efforts of a few, it does look like this process will end soon.
+Fortunately, its size and remoteness have so far spared some fantastic areas and Adventure Alternative is actively supporting some grassroots community tourism and education programs, some of which the trips visit en-route.